SherlockWh0/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 ![Taiko hit circles](/wiki/shared/Taiko_hitcircles.jpg "osu!taiko hit circles")

 Taiko notes will appear as either a red or a blue circle.
-These circles are called Don (for red notes) and Katsu (for blue notes), respectively.
+These circles are called Don (for red notes) and Katsu or Kat (for blue notes), respectively.

 If it is a small red note, press the button bound to the inner portion of the taiko drum or hit the large flat area (centre) of the *TaTaCon*.
 If it is a small blue note, press the button bound to the outer ring of the taiko drum or hit the sides of the *TaTaCon*.
 If the note is a **LARGE** circle, press or hit both of either inner or outer drum depending on the colour of the note for double point (a single correct hit will give single point instead).